Posted in 2010-2019, Film Review

 Synopsis: An account of the mission to locate Bin Laden in the wake of the terrorist attacks on September 11th 2001.

 Review: From start to finish, this film is very gripping.
-It starts with a brief flashback to 9/11 via use of the recording of the phone calls that took place on that terrible day.
+It starts with a brief flashback to 9/11 through a recording of the phone calls made on that terrible day.
 From there, it moves on to “the greatest manhunt in history.”
-The film leans largely on the intelligence and behind the scenes office work that went into finding the location of the world’s most wanted man at the time.
+The film leans heavily on the intelligence and behind-the-scenes office work that went into locating the world’s most wanted man at the time.
 Whilst the opening scenes use some graphic scenes of torture that have attracted a lot of controversy with some critics accusing the film of glorifying torture.
-In spite of all this, the film gives the viewer a solid depiction of all the events that occurred when the world was hunting for Bin Laden, and it does this very well.
+In spite of all this, the film gives the viewer a solid depiction of the events that occurred when the world was hunting for Bin Laden, and it does so very well.

 After the 9/11 flashback, the film starts from 2003 with the torture scenes.
 It touches upon events such as the July 7th bombings, the bomb attack that took place on the Islamabad Marriott Hotel in 2008, the 2009 Camp Chapman attack and leads right the way through to the 2nd of May 2011, the day of the operation that killed the Taliban leader.
-The final scene is among the most intense scenes that have been filmed in the history of cinema.
-The viewer witnesses the US Navy seals attack the compound in Pakistan where Bin Laden was hiding.
+The final scene is among the most intense ever filmed in cinema history.
+The viewer witnesses the US Navy Seals attack the compound in Pakistan where Bin Laden was hiding.
 The full extent of the raid on the house is witnessed with the US soldiers killing many of the house’s residents and leads up to the moment when the world’s most wanted man at the time was killed.
 The subsequent raid of all Bin Laden’s possessions is also witnessed

 b